Forest-Economics-Goettingen/optimLanduse/README.md

 to which degree all indicators are fulfilled on average when the landscape is optimized for only one indicator.
-The average trade-offs between the one (optimized) indicator and all other (non-optimized) indicators isare therewith shown as the matrix reveals how all indicator perform in a land-cover composition that is optimized towards only one indicator.
+The average trade-offs between the one (optimized) indicator and all other (non-optimized) indicators are therewith shown.
 The fulfillment of these non-optimized indicators reveals synergies or antagonisms between the indicators.
-A robust pendant to this approach can be easily conducted with the *optimLanduse* package as the degrees of fulfillment are delivered straightaway using the *calcPerformance* function.
+A robust pendant to this approach can be easily conducted with the *optimLanduse* package as the degrees of fulfillment are delivered straightaway using the *calcPerformance()* function.

-In contrast to the original approach, each indicator has a set of performances (![U_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;U_i "U_i"), Equations 2 and 3 in Husmann et al. (n.d.); Fig. 3 and 4 visualize the sets of indicator performances).
-Following the robust philosophy, we selected the worst performance out of the set of uncertainties for each indicator.
+In contrast to the original approach, each indicator has a set of performances (![U_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;U_i "U_i"), Equations 2 and 3 in Husmann et al., n.d.; Fig. 3 and 4 visualize the sets of indicator performances).
+Following the robust philosophy, we selected only the worst performance out of the set of uncertainties for each indicator.
 The resulting worst performances of the non-optimized indicators reveal the relative extent to which these indicators are fulfilled under the worst-case uncertainty scenario.
 It therewith reveals to which degree the indicators are antagonistic or synergistic.
-The indicator performances are expressed in relation to the best-possible fulfillment of the respective indicators (Equation 3 of Husmann et al. (n.d.)).
+The indicator performances are expressed in relation to the best-possible fulfillment of the respective indicators (Equation 3 of Husmann et al., n.d.).
 In contrast to the original approach, we thus calculate relative degrees of fulfillment for each indicator.

 The following code calculates a pay-off matrix using the *apply*